 What Is Accreditation?

-In 2007, the Stoney Point Fire Department Board of Directors approved a five-year strategic plan outlining the steps for obtaining accredited status from the Commission on Fire Accreditation (now Center for Public Safety Excellence (CPSE)).
-This monumental goal was achieved and accreditation granted in early 2012.
+In 2007, the Stoney Point Fire Department Board of Directors approved a five-year strategic plan outlining the steps for obtaining accredited status from the Commission on Fire Accreditation International (CFAI) and the Center for Public Safety Excellence (CPSE)).
+This monumental goal was achieved and our initial accreditation granted in early 2012.

-- Improving our agency’s ability and the community’s citizen capability to effectively recognize potential fire hazards and other emergency protection needs;
+- improve agency ability and the community’s citizen capability to effectively recognize potential fire hazards and other emergency protection needs.

-- Identifying our need for state-of-the-art resources and emergency service delivery systems;
+- identify need for state-of-the-art resources and emergency service delivery systems.

 The Stoney Point Fire Department constantly strives towards excellence and continuous improvement.
 Our department has proved exemplary in terms of the Cumberland County fire service.
-As we complete our second year of accreditation, we are already working toward re-accreditation in 2017.
-This goal will be realized, and reflects the unsurpassed professionalism and outstanding capability of our organization.
+In April 2017, our department was re-accredited by CFAI, and we are already working toward re-accreditation in 2022.
+This goal will be realized and reflects the unsurpassed professionalism and outstanding capability of our organization.